 The museum, founded more than a century ago, has several branches and includes a major permanent exhibition of Judaica called “The world past and finite.
 Judaica from the collections of The National Museum of the Przemyśl Land.”
 Material in the exhibit includes items collected since the establishment of the museum in 1909, as well as in post-war decades.
 Early acquisitions include a collection of 72 archival photographs, obtained by the museum in 1928, which document the gravestones of the old cemetery on ul.
 Rakoczy, which was completely destroyed during World War II.
 It also includes a permanent exhibition of material related to local Jewish history found during archaeological excavations on the site of its new building.

 Tel/Fax: +48 (0) 87 516 27 65

-Wide-ranging foundation, publishing house, research and cultural center, dealing with dialogue and minority issues; centered in former Jewish buildings in Sejny.
-A list of activities, Email and other contacts is online.
+Wide-ranging foundation, publishing house, research and cultural center, dealing with dialogue and minority issues; centered in former Jewish buildings in Sejny, including the White Synagogue.
+A list of activities and Email and other contacts relating to departments is online.

 ul.
 Kozia 2